crmitchelmore/styleguides-2/ruby.md

 Code is read much more often than it is written.
-The guidelines provided here are intended to improve the readability of Ruby code and make it consistent across the wide spectrum of GDS projects.
+The guidelines provided here are intended to improve the readability of Ruby code and make it consistent across the wide spectrum of M&S projects.

 A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within